Youngkkk123/TFC-Net/README.md

 Step 3: Model training
 -------------
-Run the script train_patient_siglip.py to train TFC-Net using `train.npy` and `val.npy` files.
+Run the script train_patient_siglip.py to train FTC-Net using `train.npy` and `val.npy` files.
 The `train.npy` contains training set for model training and the `val.npy` contains validation set for model selection.

 Modify the code kind of `data_path` to your actual data save path, and modify `model_save_path` to your expected model save path.